niccolo246/Advanced_nnUNet/README.md

 The nnUNet utilises a standard UNet type architecture which is self-configuring in terms of both depth and hyperparameters.
 We extend the original [nnUNet code](https://github.com/MIC-DKFZ/nnUNet) by integrating features found in more advanced UNet variations, namely residual blocks, dense blocks, and inception blocks.

-Users can explore the use of various UNet inspired architectures integrated into the nnUNet framework, and compare performance in a consistent and transperent fashion, with network architecture being the only indpenedetn variable between comparions with respect to a single dataset.
+Users can explore the use of various UNet inspired architectures integrated into the nnUNet framework, and compare performance in a consistent and transperent fashion, with network architecture being the only independent variable between comparions with respect to a single dataset.
 This is evidenced in the following article:

     Paper coming soon ...